MhussainD4772/PTAF/ReadMe.md

 ---

-# FNB PTAF - Playwright Test Automation Framework
+# PTAF - Playwright Test Automation Framework

 ## Overview

-The **FNB PTAF** (Playwright Test Automation Framework) is an advanced test automation framework designed for automated end-to-end testing of web applications.
+The **PTAF** (Playwright Test Automation Framework) is an advanced test automation framework designed for automated end-to-end testing of web applications.
 It leverages [Playwright](https://playwright.dev/) for browser automation, [Cucumber](https://cucumber.io/) for implementing Behavior-Driven Development (BDD), and [TestNG](https://testng.org/) or [JUnit](https://junit.org/junit5/) for test execution.
 The framework is built with flexibility, maintainability, and scalability in mind, allowing tests to run in multiple environments (e.g., QA, staging, development) across different browsers (e.g., Chrome, Firefox, WebKit).
 Detailed reporting and easy-to-understand Gherkin scenarios allow non-technical team members to participate in the testing process.

-The key aspects of **FNB PTAF** are:
+The key aspects of **PTAF** are:
 - **Cross-browser testing** to ensure your application works across all major browsers.
 - **Parallel execution** to speed up test execution, allowing tests to run concurrently in different environments or on different browsers.
 - **Extensive reporting** using ExtentReports for comprehensive HTML reports that include screenshots, execution timelines, and pass/fail status for each test.